Funerals and Coronavirus (COVID-19) – Updated September 2021

 - Arranging funerals

-- We will still be limiting the number of people who enter our premises to keep it clean and clear, however we will be available to see families face to face to arrange the funeral with the, though only if it is safe to do so and social distancing is possible.
-In each of our three offices we can see families keeping the 1-2 metre distance apart.
-In our Corsham site we have created a small outdoor summer office (see pictures), with a large parasol or gazebo to protect you from the elements if needed.
+- We are still limiting the number of people who enter our premises to keep it clean and clear, however we are available to see families face to face to arrange the funeral in their own home or in our premises, though only if it is safe to do so.
 If you prefer we can still continue doing funeral arrangements over the telephone, FaceTime or other similar video conferencing systems e.g. Skype.
-We will unfortunately still not be able to visit families in their homes, but if appropriate could visit them in their garden.

 - It is always lovely to see our families in person, however at this time we would ask that you ring us instead with any queries you have.
 We will be happy in most circumstances to deliver your loved ones ashes for example.